Cathedral of Córdoba, Argentina: History

-The building itself was begun in 1582 with the name -which it still bears- of Church of Our Lady of the Assumption.
-In 1598 the master builder Gregorio Ferreira and the stonemason Juan Rodríguez undertook the construction of the building with sufficiently solid materials (stone, bricks and lime).
-In 1601, the carpenter Mateo Domínguez undertook the work of making a framework of slats and beams for the roof, while Hernando Álvarez was commissioned to supervise the manufacture of 30,000 "muslera" roof tiles, The direction of the work was entrusted shortly after to the Granadan architect Ricardo González Merguete who made various plans; The works gained a strong impetus thanks to the architects and Jesuits.
+The direction of the work was entrusted shortly after to the Granadan architect Ricardo González Merguete who made various plans; The works gained a strong impetus thanks to the architects and Jesuits.
 Giovanni Battista Primoli designed the main floor plan (Latin cross of the basilica type) following the model of the almost contemporary Jesuit Church of the Gesù in Rome.
 In 1706 the cathedral was officially consecrated.

 In 1758, the Franciscan friar Vicente Muñoz designed and directed the construction of the dome with lantern towers.
 More than half a century after it began, the façade was designed and completed by Andrea Bianchi in 1729.